Arthur J. Burks: Life

 Burks was born to a farming family in Waterville, Washington.
 He married Blanche Fidelia Lane on March 23, 1918, in Sacramento, California, and was the father of four children: Phillip Charles, Wasle Carmen, Arline Mary, and Gladys Lura.
 He served with the United States Marine Corps in World War I, and began writing in 1920.
 After being stationed in the Dominican Republic and inspired by the native voodoo rituals he'd learned about from Haitian prisoners in a military jail, Burks began to write stories of the supernatural that he sold to the magazine Weird Tales in 1924.

 In late 1927, he resigned from the Marine Corps and began writing full-time.
 He became one of the "million-word-a-year" men in the pulp magazines by virtue of his tremendous output.
 He wrote approximately 800 stories for pulp magazines.
 He was known for being able to use any household object that someone would suggest to generate the plot of a story.
 His byline was commonplace on magazine covers.
 He wrote primarily in the genres of aviation, detective, adventure, science fiction, sports (primarily boxing), and weird menace.
 Two genres he was not to be found in were love and westerns.
 He wrote several series, including the Kid Friel boxing stories for the magazine Gangster Stories, and the Dorus Noel undercover-detective stories for All Detective Magazine, set in Manhattan's Chinatown.

+In 1932, Burks and author George Bruce established the American Fiction Guild, a quasi-union for pulp writers.
+Burks served as president for three of the first four terms (1932–33, 1933–34, 1935–36).

+While producing fiction for the pulps, Burks wrote fiction and nonfiction for hardbound publication.
+In 1938, he launched two book publishing imprints, Sovereign House and the Egmont Press; both produced multiple titles but neither imprint was successful.
+His novel The Great Amen was published by Egmont.
+Burks also had a sporadic and occasionally lucrative career as a ghostwriter; his first ghosted book was Old Buddha by Princess Der Ling (New York: Dodd, Mead and Company, 1928).
+He eventually wrote seven books for Der Ling.

+In 1929, Burks, Der Ling, and fellow writer Robert A. McLean concocted a newspaper hoax that described the fictional Golondrina Island, an island that was added to maps, events described in The Princess, the Speed-King, and the Sultan of Llang-Llang: How Three Writers Pulled Off the Wildest Hoax of the Jazz Age, by John Locke (2026).

 His productivity decreased during the late-1930s.
 He resumed active military duty as the U.S. joined World War II and eventually retired with the rank of lieutenant colonel.
 Burks relocated to Paradise in Lancaster County, Pennsylvania, in 1948, where he continued to write until his death in 1974.
 Throughout the 1960s, he wrote many works on metaphysics and the paranormal.
 During his later years, he lectured on paranormal activities and gave psychic readings.